 2012 was a banner year for our church.
 In January, we welcomed the New Deliverance Church of Salvation and Praise, which now worships at our church on Sunday afternoons.
 Eric Hepp, in his continuing efforts to forge new connections within the music community, began a new effort: inviting student choir conductors from Vassar College to assist us.
 We also forged a new relationship by joining Habitat for Humanity and their Faith-Build initiative.
 In October 2012, we turned a new page and called Rev. Deborah Hafner DeWinter to join us as pastor.
 The Call Committee did a splendid job in bringing her to us.
 She is the combination of spiritual guide, pastoral counselor and inspiring innovator for which we were looking.

 During 2013 and 2014 our growth continued.
-Habitat for Humanity now occupies Wetzel Hall, and we continue to work with them in the Faith-Build project.
+Habitat for Humanity occupied Wetzel Hall for many years but when it needed to expand relocated, however we continue to work with them in the Faith-Build project.
 A very successful Capital Campaign helped us not only to secure our infrastructure but also to free up our budget to fund our many and varied missions.
 We initiated the “Eucharistic Visitors,” who bring communion to those who are ill or are shut-ins.
 We have also begun an English-language program for Chinese restaurant workers, and we continue to work cooperatively with St Paul’s Church, not only with our combined Vacation Bible School but also with weekly donations to their food pantry and thrift shop.

 In 2013, we took the lead in partnering with various organizations and local congregations to develop the Worship Respite Program.
 This innovative program provided some free weekend time during which caregivers could recharge their spiritual batteries.
 It was with great sadness that we had to close this program at the end of 2017.